cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 The `preserve_downgrade_option` cluster setting is scoped to a virtual cluster.
 To prevent automatic finalization of the upgrade, you must set it to `false` both in the virtual cluster and in the system virtual cluster.
 {{site.data.alerts.end}}

-To apply a patch-version upgrade, you must only replace the binary on each node and restart the node.
+To apply a patch-version upgrade, you must replace the binary on each node and restart the node.
 Finalization is not required.

 ## See also